BlackusPL/blackuspl.github.io/README.md

 - [x] Add Base64 size limit to uploaded image on Music Player (for antilags)
 - [x] Translation for all pages
 - [x] Rework all pages for footer
-- [ ] New Navbar for better experience
+- [x] New Navbar for better experience
-- [ ] Mobile version compatibility
+- [x] Mobile version compatibility
+- [ ] Add more things for my all projects
 - [x] ~~Move main website here~~

 ## Copyright